gbv/beaconspec/beacon.md

 The relation field specifies the relation type for all links in a link dump.
 The field value MUST be an URI.
 The default relation type is `rdfs:seeAlso`.
+This field is mapped to the RDF property `void:linkPredicate` with subject `:dump`.

 ### annotation

 The annotation field specifies the RDF property between link target and link annotation.
 The default value is `rdf:value` having no specific meaning [](#RDF).

 # Beacon files